mysociety/fixmystreet/docs/pro-manual/citizens-experience.md

 ### Choosing a category

-Users are asked to select an appropriate category for thier report, either by typing in the search bar or choosing from the list of all available categories and subcategories (these are managed by you, the authority, and reflect the issues you can deal with).
+Users are asked to select an appropriate category for their report, either by typing in the search bar or choosing from the list of all available categories and subcategories (these are managed by you, the authority, and reflect the issues you can deal with).

 <img alt="Choosing a category" src="/assets/img/pro-user-guide/choosing-a-category.png" class="admin-screenshot" />